reem1226/Security-Log-Analysis.-/README.md

 Through this research, the project underscores the potential of machine learning to revolutionize the field of cybersecurity, providing robust tools for the early detection and mitigation of security threats.

 # Contribute
-Feel free to contribute positively to out code
+Feel free to contribute positively to our code

  # Resources
 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files: